 AutoDCP validates and organizes all the filmmakers deliverables within the festivals dropbox account in the folder Apps/AutoDCP/delivereables automatically..
 Each filmmaker’s DCP will be placed under Apps/AutoDCP/deliverables/festivalname in its own folder named “filmmaker@emailaddress/dcpname”

-To be pedantic, most theaters actually want the HDD which is housed inside a special container called a CRU.
-But today, many theaters can accomodate new USB3 type drives.
+To be pedantic, the original delivery theaters actually wanted was the HDD housed inside a special container called a CRU.
+But today, many theaters can accommodate new USB3 type drives.
+CRU drives are often not even directly supported on the newer projection systems..
 Check to confirm with your theater that they are okay with a newer USB3 drive formatted either as NTFS or EXT2.
 If not here are the official digital theater requirements supported by all theaters worldwide.

 The official delivery method is via a HDD contained within a CRU carrier.
 The HDD must follow a couple rules